vosaul/status.im/source/build_status/makefile_tour.md

 # Development Shell

 `make shell` is the most fundamental target in the Makefile.
 At its core, it will either build or launch a [Nix](https://github.com/status-im/status-react/tree/develop/nix) shell preconfigured to build Status.
 If this is your first time building status, this is where you'll start.
-Run `make shell TARGET_OS={os_name}` where `os_name` is `android`/`ios`/`linux`/`macos`/`windows` and the Makefile will build out the Nix environment and get you ready to start coding.
+Run `make shell TARGET={os_name}` where `os_name` is `android`/`ios`/`linux`/`macos`/`windows` and the Makefile will build out the Nix environment and get you ready to start coding.
 Now, go get a cup of coffee.
 It'll take a while to finish this process.

 Valid target OS options are available in the [`nix/platforms.nix`](https://github.com/status-im/status-react/blob/develop/nix/platform.nix) file.